Tiberias & the Sea of Galilee

 “Severus, the student of the most illustrious patriarchs.”

-Just a one-minute walk uphill from the park is the tomb of Rabbi Meir Ba’al HaNes, known as the miracle maker.
+Just a one-minute walk uphill from the park is the tomb of Rabbi Meir Ba’al HaNes, known as the miracle worker.
 It’s a major pilgrimage site.

 Susita – The Hidden Roman City Above the Sea of Galilee